Providing hearing – the cochlear-implant for the hard at hearing

 A direct stimulation of the human auditory nerve with electrical signals was for the first time achieved in 1957 by the scientists André Djourno and Charles Eyriès in Paris.
 In as early as 1964, Dr. F. Blair Simmons attempted an operation with a human volunteer, but encountered problems and continued to work on animal experiments to define among other things, the surgical approach and the ideal number of electrodes.

-This video explains how a cochlear implant works.
+This video, created by Advanced Bionics, explains how a cochlear implant works.

 With optical stimulation to more quality in hearing